Building Email Capturing System

 Totally non-intrusive, but still captures leads for you in an effective manner.
 Sometimes inline placement works best for capturing the emails without any popups, without creating any pressure on the customer.

 Recently, I closed all emails requesting pop-ups on a website as I was still consuming the content.
 Once done with the content, I was impressed with the author.

 I wanted to enter my email address to receive more content from the author.

-I looked in the menu.
+I looked at the menu.
 I looked at the footer.